paddytobias/paddytobias.github.io/index.md

 ### Data Science Manager and Technical Lead - The Social Research Centre
 <em>2021-present</em>

-- From 2021-2022 I managed a team of eight data scientists and engineers to support the Quality Indicators for Learning and Teaching (QILT) project for the Commonwealth Department of Education.
-QILT is very complex with a number of parallel end-to-end processes.
+<p>From 2021-2022 I managed a team of eight data scientists and engineers to support the Quality Indicators for Learning and Teaching (QILT) project for the Commonwealth Department of Education.
+QILT is very complex with a number of parallel end-to-end processes.</p>

-- In 2022 I became the manager of data science at the SRC, overseeing 18 staff and up to 20 projects at any one time.
-I work under the [Senior Director of Data Science, Cynthia Kim](https://srcentre.com.au/employees/cynthia-kim).
+<p>In 2022 I became the manager of data science at the SRC, overseeing 18 staff and up to 20 projects at any one time.
+I work under the [Senior Director of Data Science, Cynthia Kim](https://srcentre.com.au/employees/cynthia-kim).</p>

-- In this role I currently drive a development agenda to build efficiencies and scalability in data management and processing for the SRC, including implementing new tools and technologies to improve data quality and readiness.
+<p>In this role I currently drive a development agenda to build efficiencies and scalability in data management and processing for the SRC, including implementing new tools and technologies to improve data quality and readiness.</p>

 <details>
     <summary><b>Click</b> to see a selection of activities</summary>